FengYen-Chang/UnsupportedLayerTraining/README.md

 * Construct a new operation

-    - Create a templates for `Cosh` custom layer (Need to run as Administrator)
+    - Create a templates for `Cosh` custom layer

         1. Run `extgen.py` with parameter `--mo-tf-ext`, `--mo-op`, `--ie-cpu-ext`, and `--ie-gpu-ext`.